cai-fuqiang/md/case/intel_kvm_period_timer/README.md

     ...
 ```

-So it seems like the hv period timer has been stopped.
+At a certain point in the past, hv period timer was stalled for an extended
+period of time.

 ## steps to reproduce